 If you’re relying on outdated training and development practices devoid of technology, you could be driving your employees right into the arms of a competitor.
 The time to double down on technology was yesterday.

 The first thing you should do is read more about how online learning platforms can transform your training and development strategy.
-By and large, employees actually prefer online training because it allows them to work at their own pace, better retain information , and review material more easily.
+By and large, employees actually prefer online training or training videos because it allows them to work at their own pace, better retain information , and review material more easily.

 Another tip?
 Review your mandatory employee training sessions.
 We’ve all had a bad staff training session where lunch was served cold and we couldn’t hear the speaker.
 Breathing new life into your employee training sessions will engage your employees.